Martchus/tagparser/README.md

 ## TODO
 - Support more formats (EXIF, PDF metadata, Theora, ...).
-- Allow adding tags to specific streams when dealing with OGG.
 - Do tests with Matroska files which have multiple segments.